kolach/go-factory/README.md

 ## Prototype object

 The first parameter to `NewFactory` function is actually the prototype for the object to produce.
-It's not necessary must be an emprt object like in all the examples above.
+It's not necessary must be an empty object like in all the examples above.
 Here is an example then it has some values in fields:

 ```go
 userFactory := NewFactory(